-equity share (including a premium of ₹ 8,605 per equity share) The Equity Shares of the Company are listed on BSE Limited aggregating to ₹ 10,701.66 million on February 22, 2021.
-The proceeds of funds raised under QIP of the Company are utilised ('BSE') and National Stock Exchange of India Limited ('NSE') with effect from July 04, 2019.
-The annual listing fees for as per Objects of the Issue.
-The details of the utilisation of the FY 2023 has been paid to both the Stock Exchanges i.e., funds raised have been provided in the Corporate Governance BSE and NSE.
-Report forming an integral part of this Report.
+The Equity Shares of the Company are listed on BSE Limited ('BSE') and National Stock Exchange of India Limited ('NSE') with effect from July 04, 2019.
+The annual listing fees for FY 2023 has been paid to both the Stock Exchanges i.e., BSE and NSE.

-UTILISATION OF OIP PROCEEDS
+UTILISATION OF QIP PROCEEDS